Autocracy and Human Rights

 - Contact Hours: One hour lecture + one hour seminar per week

-- Module Personnel: Lecturer - Dr Roman Olar
+- Module Personnel: Lecturer - Dr. Roman-Gabriel Olar

 On successful completion of this module students should be able to:

 - Understand different conceptualizations and operationalizations of authoritarian regimes

 - Explore the strengths and weakness of different authoritarian governing styles and strategies